 After creating the video sitemap, submit it to major search engines like Google and Bing.
 Use the respective search engine's webmaster tools or search console to submit the sitemap.

-Learn how to submit your sitemap to search engines here.
+Learn more on how to submit your sitemap to search engines here.

 After submitting the video sitemap, ensure it complies with the XML standards by validating it.
 You can use tools like Google Search Console or online XML validators for this task.
 Here are the steps to validate your video sitemap in GSC: